-Wearing the wrong prescription glasses may not harm your eyes but it will bring you considerable discomfort.
+One of the primary concerns that everyone has is, What happens if you wear the wrong prescription glass?
+Wearing the wrong prescription glasses may not harm your eyes but will bring you considerable discomfort.
 If you've never worn glasses before, you might not realize the difference and believe that feeling dizzy while wearing glasses is normal, the good news is that it isn't.

 However, discomfort is usual when wearing glasses with a new prescription or while wearing prescription glasses for the first time, and it can take some time for your eyes to adjust.
 It can take as little as 2 to 3 days for some people and as long as two weeks for others.
 If you're still dizzy two weeks after getting your new glasses, schedule an appointment with your local optometrist to have your prescription reviewed.

 Wearing the wrong prescription glasses for a long time can create eye strain, which can cause itching, burning, and pain in and around the eyes.
-Here are some of the side effects of wearing incorrect prescription glasses that may necessitate an appointment with the eye doctor.
+Here are some of the side effects of wrong prescription glasses that may necessitate an appointment with the eye doctor.

 The most common symptom of a bad prescription is headaches.
+Wearing the incorrect prescription for an extended period of time can cause eye strain and pain around and behind the eye.
+This pain is frequently compared to a headache.
 If you have frequent headaches a few days after starting to wear your new prescription, but they go away when you remove the glasses or contact lenses, you should have your prescription corrected.

 If your vision becomes foggy or blurry after acquiring a new prescription and the problem lasts more than two weeks, have your doctor re-evaluate your prescription.
 However, it's common to have blurry vision for the first few days after starting a new prescription because your eyes adjust to the new lenses.
 If there is doubt about the prescription, contact your eye doctor regarding an appropriate adjustment period.